shrudra/blog/about.md

 # Hi There!

 My name is Sakhawat Hossain (you can call me 'S. Hossain') and I'm from Dhaka.
-I'm the coordinator at [Scratch Bangladesh](https://scratchbangladesh.com/).
-Where, I am planning and organizing events and activities to showcase Scratch projects and inspire children for learning programming.
+I'm a Mentor at [Scratch Bangladesh](https://scratchbangladesh.com/).

 ## 5 Random Facts About Me